دانشکده علوم اجتماعی دانشگاه تهران

 عنوان مقاله [English]

-Comparative study of the origin of sovereignty from the perspective of Allameh Tabatabai and Thomas Hobbes
+A Comparative Study of the Origin of Sovereignty from the Perspective of Mohammad Hossein Tabataba'i and Thomas Hobbes

 نویسندگان [English]